 Finally, there’s the Rocchio Algorithm, which is similar to Support Vectors in that it relies on plotting items within a “vector space” and delineating it with regions marked by “decision boundaries”.
 The region within which a new input falls will determine its classification.
 This method is often used in information retrieval systems and improves its accuracy through relevance feedback, wherein multiple results are returned, and user behaviour is used to further refine the results.

 These algorithm options are not necessarily discrete.

-Depending on the specific results sought, different aspects of each type might be used together to create a hybrid classification solution.
+Depending on the specific results sought with AI for document classification, different aspects of each type might be used together to create a hybrid classification solution.
 It is clear, though, that there are a range of options available for anyone seeking to build a document classification system from scratch.
 However, with the increasing availability of cloud-based, code-free machine learning services, it's becoming easier to disregard the inner workings of these AI systems.

 For a Business Intelligence professional, however, an understanding of the subtleties can always provide an unexpected advantage.
 If you are obsessed with the fine details, contact us to find out more about our private Machine Learning classes.

 Watch our webinar to explore a AI for Documents solution that combines the power of Machine Learning and Azure Cognitive Services to remove the burden of manually classifying thousands of documents.